Diebrate/Diebrate.github.io/_pages/teaching.md

 nav_order: 5
 ---

+## Sessional Lecturer, University of Toronto:

+Course:
+- STA237: Probability, Statistics and Data Analysis I

-Teaching Assistant, University of Toronto:
+## Teaching Assistant, University of Toronto:

 Courses:
 - STA130: An Introduction to Statistical Reasoning and Data Science